Unity-Technologies/Graphics/com.unity.render-pipelines.universal/Documentation~/rendering/deferred-rendering-path.md

 * **Baked Lit** and **Unlit**: these shaders do not receive dynamic lighting, so writing them directly into the Lighting buffer instead of the G-buffer is faster.

 * **Custom shaders**: Unity renders the shaders that do not declare the Pass tags required by the Deferred Rendering Path as Forward-only.
 The required Pass tags are: `LightMode`, and `UniversalMaterialType`.
-For more information, see TODO:REF.
+For more information, see [URP Pass tags](../urp-shaders/urp-shaderlab-pass-tags.md).

 Unity renders Materials with such shaders in the Forward Rendering Path.
 For the SSAO Renderer Feature to be able to calculate ambient occlusion for the Materials using the **Complex Lit** shader, Unity must render such Materials in the depth and normal prepass first.
 This is because Unity does not render those Materials in the G-buffer pass (GBufferPass).
-For more information, see TODO:REF ShaderLab tag names.
+For more information, see [URP Pass tags](../urp-shaders/urp-shaderlab-pass-tags.md).

 #### General implementation notes

 For maximum platform compatibility, the URP Deferred Rendering Path uses the light stencil volume technique to perform the light accumulation.

+## Relevant code files

+This section contains the list of files that contain the code related to the Deferred Rendering Path.

+* The main class that handles the Deferred Rendering Path:

+    ```
+    com.unity.render-pipelines.universal\Runtime\DeferredLights.cs
+    ```

+* ScriptableRenderPass for the G-Buffer pass:

+    ```
+    com.unity.render-pipelines.universal\Runtime\Passes\GBufferPass.cs
+    ```

+* ScriptableRenderPass for the deferred shading pass:

+    ```
+    com.unity.render-pipelines.universal\Runtime\Passes\DeferredPass.cs
+    ```

+* Shader asset for the deferred shading:

+    ```
+    com.unity.render-pipelines.universal\Shaders\Utils\StencilDeferred.shader
+    ```

+* Utility functions for the deferred shading:

+    ```
+    com.unity.render-pipelines.universal\Shaders\Utils\Deferred.hlsl
+    ```

+* Utility functions for storing and loading the Material properties from the G-buffer:

+    ```
+    com.unity.render-pipelines.universal\Shaders\Utils\UnityGBuffer.hlsl
+    ```

 ## ShaderLab Pass tags